 with the size of the company and the nature of its business, for the

-purchase of inventory and fixed assets and also for the sale of goods
+purchase of fixed assets and sale of services.
+Further on the basis of

-(5) (a) According to the information and explanations provided by the
+(5) (a) In our opinion and according to the information and

 (b) In our opinion and according to the information and explanations

-given to us, there are the transactions referred to in (a) above did
+given to us, there are no transactions in pursuance of contracts or

-(6) The Company has not accepted any deposits from the public covered
+(6) The Company has not accepted any deposits from the public within